ibmresilient/resilient-community-apps/fn_service_now/docs/customize_resilient_guide/README.md

 ---

 # Overview:
-This package contains 8 Functions, 12 Workflows, 12 Rules and 1 Data Table that, when used along side our ServiceNow App help you integrate with your ServiceNow Instance
+This package contains 8 Functions, 12 Workflows, 12 Rules and 1 Data Table that, when used along side our ServiceNow App help you integrate with your ServiceNow Instance.

-* [SNOW: Create Record](#function---snow-create-record) gives you the ability to create a Record in ServiceNow from a SOAR Incident or Task
+* [SNOW: Create Record](#function---snow-create-record) gives you the ability to create a Record in ServiceNow from a SOAR Case/Incident or Task.
-* [SNOW: Update Record](#function---snow-update-record) allows you to update multiple column fields in a ServiceNow Record
+* [SNOW: Update Record](#function---snow-update-record) allows you to update multiple column fields in a ServiceNow Record.
-* [SNOW: Close Record](#function---snow-close-record) lets you close a related Record in ServiceNow from a SOAR Incident or Task
+* [SNOW: Close Record](#function---snow-close-record) lets you close a related Record in ServiceNow from a SOAR Case/Incident or Task.
-* [SNOW: Add Note to Record](#function---snow-add-note-to-record) allows you to send a SOAR Note to a ServiceNow Record as a `Work Note` or `Additional Comment`
+* [SNOW: Add Note to Record](#function---snow-add-note-to-record) allows you to send a SOAR Note to a ServiceNow Record as a `Work Note` or `Additional Comment`.
-* [SNOW: Add Attachment to Record](#function---snow-add-attachment-to-record) gives you the ability to send a SOAR Attachment to a ServiceNow Record
+* [SNOW: Add Attachment to Record](#function---snow-add-attachment-to-record) gives you the ability to send a SOAR Attachment to a ServiceNow Record.
-* [SNOW: Lookup sys_id](#function---snow-lookup-sysid) queries your ServiceNow Instance for a Record and returns the `sys_id` of that Record
+* [SNOW: Lookup sys_id](#function---snow-lookup-sysid) queries your ServiceNow Instance for a Record and returns the `sys_id` of that Record.
-* [SNOW Helper: Update Data Table](#function---snow-helper-update-data-table) helper function that updates the ServiceNow Records Data Table status
+* [SNOW Helper: Update Data Table](#function---snow-helper-update-data-table) helper function that updates the ServiceNow Records Data Table status.

 ---